-5.1.
-Fringe Benefit Administration
+7.1 Fringe Benefit Administration

-The City reserves the right to select the insurance carrier(s) or to selfadminister any of the fringe benefit programs provided.
-All benefits provided under this section (Section 5) are subject to the characteristics of each individual benefit program.
-The value or availability of the benefits provided in this Outline as originally worded or as amended from time to time may depend on their tax treatment by the State or Federal government or the decisions of other government agencies or departments, such as, but not limited to, the California Public Employees' Retirement System (CalPERS).
+The City reserves the right to select the insurance carrier(s) or to self-administer any of the fringe benefit programs provided.
+All benefits provided under this section (Section 7) are subject to the characteristics of each individual benefit program.

+The value or availability of the benefits provided in this Outline as originally worded or as amended from time to time may depend on their tax treatment by the State or Federal government or the decisions of other government agencies or departments, such as, but not limited to, the Public Employees' Retirement System.
 The City will endeavor to obtain the most favorable treatment legally possible from these other governmental entities.
 However, the City makes no representation concerning the value of such benefits to unit members or how they will be taxed or otherwise treated by other agencies or departments.
 The City's obligations under this Outline are limited to the direct cost of providing the salary and benefits as described in this Outline.
 The City shall have no additional financial obligation, even if the tax or other treatment of such salary or benefits by other agencies or departments reduces or eliminates their value to the employee.

-- A. The City will continue all employee benefits and pay the appropriate premiums, as specified by law or the City's Personnel Rules. - B. Employee may continue benefits during an authorized leave without pay for the period of the authorized leave by making payment to the City for said benefits. - C. If there is any inconsistency between this section and the Personnel Rules and Regulations, the Personnel Rules and Regulations shall govern.
+- (a) Regular part-time employees' fringe benefits shall be as provided in City Council Resolution No. 80-140, adopted August 11, 1980, a copy of which is attached hereto. - (b) The City will continue all employee benefits and pay the appropriate premiums, as specified by law, or in the City's Personnel Rules and Regulations. - (c) Employees may continue certain employee benefits during an authorized leave without pay for the period of the authorized leave by making payment to the City for said benefits. - (d) If there is any inconsistency between this section and the Personnel Rules and Regulations, the Personnel Rules and Regulations shall govern.